tommilligan/tv-screensaver/README.md

 # run every day at 6am, and shutdown after 12 hours
 0 6 * * 1-5 pi /home/pi/tv-screensaver/entrypoint.sh --duration 43200
 ```

+## Development

+### Optional arguments

+Mainly for testing, the following optional arguments are provided for `./tvs.sh`:

+- `--no-download`: Do not download a new screensaver image, use the cache.
+Used to preserve apiflash quota
+- `--no-cec`: Skip any HDMI CEC comamnds.
+Used for testing on devices without HDMI-CEC connection/support.